This post may contain affiliate links. Read policies

 With these methods, you can easily create a Robots.txt file for your SEO purpose.
 Mind that having a Robots.txt file is not the only solution for your SEO Rankings.
 I always encourage you to take FREE Site Audit by Semrush as it indicates all the errors and warnings that are harming your blog.

-By the way, don’t fall into the myths as many people think that blocking categories and tags in Robots.txt can boost your website crawling manner.
+By the way, don’t believe the myths as many people think that blocking categories and tags in Robots.txt can boost your website crawling manner.

 If you like the information, consider sharing it with your friends.
 Keep reading good stuff!